 At AgeRejuvenation, these therapies are not used as one-step fixes.
 They are part of a science-backed, personalized plan to restore joint health and help you stay active with less pain.

-Understanding Orthobiological Therapies for Knee Pain
+What Are Orthobiological Therapies for Knee Pain?

 For knee arthritis or long-standing injuries, the main goals are very practical:

-• Reduce inflammation inside the joint.
+Reduce inflammation inside the joint.

-• Support tissue repair and improve day-to-day function.
+Support tissue repair and improve day-to-day function.

-How PRP Therapy Supports Joint Healing
+How Does PRP Therapy Support Joint Healing?

-Many patients notice less stiffness and better comfort during walking or climbing stairs after a series of treatments, especially when they also work on strength and weight management.
+Instead of creating brand-new cartilage, PRP therapy focuses on improving the health of the tissue you still have, especially in mild to moderate osteoarthritis.
+Many patients notice less stiffness and better comfort during walking or climbing stairs after a series of treatments, particularly when they also work on strength and weight management.

-The prepared mixture can release anti-inflammatory signals and may help stabilize or repair damaged tissue around the joint.
+The prepared mixture may help stabilize or repair damaged tissue around the joint.
 Stem cell therapy is often considered for more advanced wear and tear, when cartilage has thinned and other conservative treatments have not given enough relief.
+Compared with a PRP-based approach, cell-based therapy has been studied as a promising option for several degenerative conditions where PRP alone may not be enough, according to a regenerative medicine review published in the National Library of Medicine.
 Improvements sometimes appear more slowly than with PRP, building over several months.

-Where These Knee Treatments Overlap
+Where Do These Knee Treatments Overlap?

 PRP vs. Stem Cells: Comparing Options for Chronic Knee Pain